 This programme is your gateway to feeling like a part of the Elephant Conservation team!
 It will give you a more in-depth insight into what it takes to look after elephants.
-During the week, you will share the life of all the staff and learn more about the Lao culture.
+During the week, you will share in the life of our staff and learn more about the Lao culture.
 You may even pick up a bit of Lao language!

 While walking the elephants to their nightly resting ground you will witness the unique bond between the mahout and his elephant.
 Our experienced mahouts use vocal commands to steer the animals through the thick foliage.
 As you stroll together with these magnificent creatures into the dense forest of Nam Tien, take a moment!
 This is the REAL land of elephants!
 Your guide will give you some interesting information about the biodiversity of our protected forest.

 Before dinner, take a moment to take in the surroundings from one of our viewpoints.
 You can also go for a swim in the lake, take out a canoe, or visit the museum where one of the staff will give a small presentation on our conservation efforts.
 During meal time, feel free to ask your unresolved questions to the staff and share one of our delicious Lao style cocktails!

 On the second day, you will meet up with the elephants in the forest.
 After spending the night grazing in the jungle, it is time for another bath.
 Enjoy strolling together with these magnificent creatures in their natural environment.

 When they have had their fill of water they are brought to the Socialization Area.
 This is an area where the elephants can freely interact during a big part of the day, recreating a semi-natural living environment.
 Here the elephants can enjoy being elephants.
 Follow the guide around the perimeter to learn more about the group and its dynamics.
 Take your time on the different platforms to see how a new herd is being formed.
 This rare opportunity will bring you closer to their natural life, something which is very special about our program and difficult to find anywhere else.